| Ko

 Maximizing Productivity with i3wm Tiling Window Manager

 Meeting i3wm: A Choice for Productivity The i3 window manager (i3wm) is a tiling window manager focused on efficiency and productivity.
-It was first developed in 2009 by German developer Michael Stapelberg to overcome the limitations of the existing wmii window manager.
-The name “i3” stands for “improved tiling wm”.
-Written in C with approximately 10,000 lines of concise code, i3 provides lightweight yet powerful functionality.
-It has gained significant popularity among developers, system administrators, and power users who prefer keyboard-only workflows with minimal mouse usage.
-It shows particularly high adoption rates among Arch Linux, Gentoo, and NixOS users. ...
+It was first developed in 2009 by German developer Michael Stapelberg to address the limitations of the wmii window manager.
+The name “i3” stands for “improved tiling wm.”
+Written in C with roughly 10,000 lines of concise code, i3 is lightweight while still offering powerful functionality.
+It has become popular among developers, system administrators, and power users who prefer keyboard-driven workflows with minimal mouse use.
+It is especially common among users of distributions such as Arch Linux, Gentoo, and NixOS. ...

 Overcoming RAM Limits with zram Memory Compression